nylas/nodejs-sample-process-all-mail/readme.md

 This example also demonstrates how to use Redis to queue work, rather than processing it on the fly as it is received.
 The fetching and processing of mail is separated from the web service which responds to webhooks, so the two can be scaled separately.
-In production, you might consider using the number of items in the Redis queue to scale the number of workers used in your system.
+In production, you might consider using another queue service, like [Amazon SQS](https://aws.amazon.com/sqs/), and using the number of items in the queue as a scaling trigger for the worker pool.

 # Dependencies